TheStigh/MMM-WindyV2/README.md

 - show me wind
 - zoom in
 - zoom out
-- Show default zoom	// shortcut to go back to default zoom
+- Show default zoom	// shortcut to go back to default zoom from config.js
 - Rotate layer		// start the rotation if set to true and changed zoom level
+- Play animation
+- Cancel animation